-I truly believe that you can only lead a team after you’ve figured out how to lead yourself.
+I truly believe you can only be effectively leading a team after you’ve figured out how to lead yourself.
 Would you agree?
-I believe that leadership is taken, learned, acquired and nurtured, which means the person that is driven to be a leader, high performer or even just to get the job done, has attributes about themselves that makes them a leader, however does that mean they can lead a team?
+I believe leadership is taken, learned, acquired and nurtured, which means the person that is driven to be a leader, high performer or even just to get the job done, has attributes about themselves that makes them a leader, however, does that mean they can be effectively leading a team?

-As a leader our job is to figure out all the talents of the people in our teams and make sure they are doing role in the company that suits that talent.
-We all have an instinctual way that we take action, figuring out this piece to everyone will allow people to be productive in their roles along with having a higher sense of contribution and it will make them feel that they belong, allowing their leadership talents to shine.
+As a leader, our job is to figure out all the talents of the people in our teams and make sure they are carrying out a role in the company that suits that talent.
+We all have an instinctual way we take action, figuring out this piece to everyone will allow people to be productive in their roles along with having a higher sense of contribution and it will make them feel they belong, allowing their leadership talents to shine.
 Empowerment of people into their greatness is an asset any company can have if they take time to learn it, do it and then grow it.

-Leaders have a quality of motivation to them, whether it is contagious from their work ethic or it could possibly be that they are visionaries and people want to follow them, but one characteristic of a great leader is their positive, upbeat attitude.
+Leaders have a quality of motivation to them, whether it is contagious from their work ethic or it could possibly be they are visionaries and people want to follow them.
+One characteristic of a great leader is their positive, upbeat attitude.
 Bringing positiveness into the team is a crucial piece in effectively leading a team.
 It allows people to have something to grab onto when the going gets tough, which we all know it will.
-Having positive quotes around, listening to music throughout the day, smiling, telling jokes, having positive talk breaks.
+Having positive quotes around.
+Listening to music throughout the day, smiling, telling jokes, having positive talk breaks.
 Whatever it is, a positive attitude can go a long way and make others feel great about themselves, so spread the joy!

-Yes I get that some of the perks of being in charge and the leader is that you get to have more “freedom” with your time, since you have people to delegate to, however your attitude, your dedication, your motivation, your work ethic will set the tone for your team.
+Yes, I get some of the perks of being in charge and the leader are that you get to have more “freedom” with your time.
+You have people to delegate to.
+However, your attitude, dedication, motivation and work ethic will set the tone for your team.
 If they see you slacking, they might treat you like a friend instead of a boss.
 If they see you sitting around “wasting time” they might do the same thinking it’s ok.
-Have you heard the saying “Do what I do, not what I say” this is the perfect explanation to what leadership represents, we are the example and what we do will only elevate or set the standards to what is happen with the team.
-So if you are looking for dedication… get dedicated.
-If you are looking for creativity… get creative.
-If you are looking to get into shape… do it.
-Make sense?
+Have you heard the saying “Do what I do, not what I say” this is the perfect explanation to what leadership represents.

-Own up to your mistakes, outline your boundaries and expectations and always be there for them.
-Let them know that you are there for their questions (even the small, what some people call annoying ones), you are there for them to bounce ideas off of, you are there for them to talk to but also realizing that sometimes you have step into the role and say it like it is.
-People will appreciate the message more when it comes from a place of truth and openness, even if sometimes in the moment they don’t, they will in time.
-When hiring employees make sure that they know that these are values that the team stands behind and they can count on this to happen in the company that you work for.
+Own up to your mistakes.
+Outline your boundaries and expectations and always be there for them.
+Let them know you are there for their questions (even the small, what some people call annoying ones).
+You are there for them to bounce ideas off.
+Be there for them to talk to, realizing sometimes you have stepped into the role and say it like it is.
+People will appreciate the message more when it comes from a place of truth and openness.
+Even if sometimes in the moment they don’t, they will in time.
+When hiring employees to make sure they know these are values the team stands behind.
+Let them know they can count on this to happen in the company you work for.

-So in closing, no matter what industry you are in, what role you play, you will always have the ability to be a leader, and it might just be in your own life.
+So in closing, no matter what industry you are in, what role you play, you have the ability to be able to be effectively leading a team.
+The team might just be in your own life.
 Own it.
 Lead it and be it.
 That’s all there is to it.